Sebastian-Fitzner/veams-sass/resources/data/pages/index/homepage.md

-PG-SCSS Kickstarter is a simple library to extend PG.
+PG-SCSS Starter Kit is a simple library to extend PG.

 ### Requirements